 Note: For even more flavour, you could dry toast the peppercorns before grinding and combining.
 Click here for step-by-step information on this.
 (Link opens in new window)

-Note 2: As you've gone to the effort of making your own blend, I recommend using a good quality salt: sea, rock etc. The better the quality the less processed they are, and I think, add better flavour!
+Note 2: As you've gone to the effort of making your own Cajun powder, I recommend using a good quality salt: sea/rock/flakes etc. The better the quality the less processed they are, and I think, add better flavour!
 However, simply use regular table salt (as I sometimes do) if that's all you have available.
 OR, if you're on a low sodium diet for whatever reason, you could reduce the amount used or leave it out altogether.

 Ingredient Note: I use a couple of whole ingredients for this homemade Cajun seasoning recipe.
 If you don't have them available, swap for pre-ground powders but reduce the quantities the recipe requires by half.
 For example 2 teaspoons of celery seeds equals 1 teaspoon of pre-ground celery seeds.
 Reduce the peppercorns by half as well if you don't have whole and stir in with any other powders when making.

 Click here to Subscribe to my Youtube Channel